Program

 • Yann Doh: Description of non-linear phenomena in humpback whale songs and research perspectives

-• Jodi Frediani: When whales seek ss out - humpback whales blow “smoke” bubble rings
+• Jodi Frediani: When whales seek us out - humpback whales blow “smoke” bubble rings

 • Steve Ferguson: Quantifying surfacing behavior in Arctic and North Atlantic whales using satellite telemetry